 12. Magnesium boosts the body’s absorption of calcium which in turn, helps strengthen bones.
 People who consume magnesium on a daily basis have shown positive effects such as lowering the risks of diabetes.
 People who are already diagnosed with diabetes may benefit from magnesium intake because it helps control blood sugar.
 It must be noted, however, that magnesium levels can be depleted by antibiotics and diuretics.
 Other uses for magnesium include prevention of migraine, cardiovascular diseases and slowing the development of diabetes.

 13. Stanols and sterols are nutrients found in nuts, seeds and whole grains.
 Research suggests that a stanol called sitostanol might lower LDL cholesterol by up to 15 percent.

-14. In order to maintain a healthy skin, teeth, bones and vision, vitamin A is needed by the body.
+14. In order to maintain healthy skin, teeth, bones, and vision, vitamin A is needed by the body.
 It has also been shown to improve immune function.
 This vitamin works best with vitamin D, because there have been suggested evidence that vitamin A may lose its effects without vitamin D, and worse, it can be toxic.

-15. As a supplement, vitamin E has been found to help improve cognitive function of people diagnosed with Alzheimer’s disease.
+15. As a supplement, vitamin E has been found to help improve the cognitive function of people diagnosed with Alzheimer’s disease.
 Vitamin E is divided into two main categories: tocopherols, the true vitamin E and tocotrienols.
 Be careful when choosing vitamin E supplements to get the natural vitamin E. Manufacturers and distributors must properly label the form of vitamin E found in your supplements.
 The natural vitamin E is listed as either d-alpha tocopherol or d-beta-tocopherol.
 Synthetic vitamin E is listed as “dl-“forms.